 part of.
 Flake E's goal is to capture and embody that Portland vibe and channel it through their clothing.

-Whether it be for Portland residents or those who have never visited the city and are enticed by it.
+Whether it be for Portland residents or those who have never visited the city and are enticed by it - fragment.

 4.2.
 Price: